 Is it Worth it?

-As it is with most financial decisions, we can’t answer for everyone.
+With most financial decisions, we can’t answer for everyone.
 There are some significant benefits and risks of taking out a loan.

-We believe that M1 Borrow is an excellent option if you need to borrow money.
+M1 Borrow is an excellent option if you need to borrow money.
 The interest rate is low, and it’s easy to get started.
 M1 Borrow can be a viable option for those in need of a downpayment for a car, a house, or paying for education expenses.

 Should you get an M1 Plus account to take advantage of the lower interest rate?
 The M1 Plus account costs $125 per year (free for the first year).
 If you’re borrowing $8,400 for one year, you will save $126 on interest, which would pay for the M1 Plus cost.
 There are additional M1 Plus benefits you can find here.